-- (1) the compilation of bidding documentation.
+(1) the compilation of bidding documentation.

-- (2) the public invitation of bids.
+(2) the public invitation of bids.

-- (3) site meetings or briefing sessions, if applicable.
+(3) site meetings or briefing sessions, if applicable.

-- (4) the handling of bids submitted in response to public invitation.

-- (5) the evaluation of bids.
+(4) the handling of bids submitted in response to public invitation.
+(5) the evaluation of bids.

+27

+2023/2024

+APPROVED: 18 January 2024

+EFFECTIVE DATE: 12 February 2024

-- (6) the award of contracts.
+(6) the award of contracts.

-- (7) the administration of contracts; and

-- (8) proper record keeping.
+(7) the administration of contracts; and (8) proper record keeping.

-21. BID DOCUMENTATION FOR COMPETITIVE BIDS

-The Municipality's bid documentation must, in addition to the requirements stated in paragraph 13 of this Policy -
+20. BID DOCUMENTATION FOR COMPETITIVE BIDS The Municipality's bid documentation must, in addition to the requirements stated in paragraph 13 of this Policy - Take into account - (a) the general conditions of contract and any special conditions of contract, if specified. (b) any objective criteria the municipality intends to apply in terms of section 2(1)(f) of the Preferential Procurement Act.
+Such objective criteria must be stipulated in the tender document.

-- (1) Take into account - - (a) the general conditions of contract and any special conditions of contract, if specified. - (b) any objective criteria the municipality intends to apply in terms of section 2(1)(f) of the Preferential Procurement Act.
-Such objective criteria must be stipulated in the tender document. - (c) any Treasury guidelines on bid documentation; and - (d) the requirements of the Construction Industry Development Board (CIDB), in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure. - (2) Include evaluation and adjudication criteria, including any criteria required by other applicable legislation. - (3) Include the preferential procurement system that will be used in the evaluation of the bids.
-If it is unclear which preference point system will be applicable that either the 80/20 or 90/10 preference point system will apply and that the lowest acceptable tender will be used to determine the applicable preference point system,
+(c) any Treasury guidelines on bid documentation; and (d) the requirements of the Construction Industry Development Board (CIDB), in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure.

+(2) Include evaluation and adjudication criteria, including any criteria required by other applicable legislation.

+(3) Include the preferential procurement system that will be used in the evaluation of the bids.
+If it is unclear which preference point system will be applicable that either the 80/20 or 90/10 preference point system will apply and that the lowest acceptable tender will be used to determine the applicable preference point system, (4) Compel bidders to declare any conflict of interest they may have in the transaction for which the tender is submitted.

+(5) Compel bidders to complete and submit the Certificate of Independent Bid Determination.

+(6) Compel bidders to declare their previous supply chain management practices and state

+whether or not they

+28

+2023/2024

+APPROVED: 18 January 2024

-- (4) Compel bidders to declare any conflict of interest they may have in the transaction for which the tender is submitted. - (5) Compel bidders to complete and submit the Certificate of Independent Bid Determination. - (6) Compel bidders to declare their previous supply chain management practices and state whether or not they - (a) have been found guilty by a Court of Law or a structure established by Council or the Accounting Officer for handling alleged abuses of the Municipality or the municipal entity's supply chain management system or committed any improper conduct in relation to such a system. - (b) have been convicted for fraud or corruption during the past five years. - (c) have wilfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years. - (d) have been listed in the Register for Tender Defaulters in terms of Section 29 of the Prevention and Combating of Corrupt Activities Act, No 12 of 2004. - (7) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish - - (a) if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - - (i) for the past three years; or - (ii) since their establishment if established during the past three years. - (b) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a Municipality or other service provider in respect of which payment is overdue for more than 30 days. - (c) particulars of any contracts awarded to the bidder by an organ of State during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract.
+(a) have been found guilty by a Court of Law or a structure established by Council or the Accounting Officer for handling alleged abuses of the Municipality or the municipal entity's supply chain management system or committed any improper conduct in

+entity's supply chain management system or committed any improper conduct in

+relation to such a system.

+(b) have been convicted for fraud or corruption during the past five years. (c) have wilfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years. (d) have been listed in the Register for Tender Defaulters in terms of Section 29 of the Prevention and Combating of Corrupt Activities Act, No 12 of 2004.
+(7) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish - (a) if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - (i) for the past three years; or (ii) since their establishment if established during the past three years. (b) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a Municipality or other service provider in respect of which payment is overdue for more than 30 days.

+(c) particulars of any contracts awarded to the bidder by an organ of State during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract.